seonman/HarmanDeveloperDocs/docs/_build/html/_sources/hkwhub-spec.txt

 .. figure:: img/hub/medialist.png
 	:scale: 30

-Use ``curl`` command or web browser to sedn REST request
+Use ``curl`` command or web browser to send REST requests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use **curl** command in your shell, or use your web browser to send the HTTP requests to the server URL.
+Use **curl** command in your shell, or use your web browser to send  HTTP requests to the server URL.
 In this example, we will use **curl** commands.

 a.
 Init Session
 ^^^^^^^^^^^^^^^